30 Cent – How to play the Card Game

 Example – 3 7’s + 3 Kings

-Play begins with the first player drawing a single face down card OR buying, for a nickel, the face up card AND 2 face down cards.
+Play begins with the first player drawing a single face down card OR buying the face up card AND 2 face down cards.

 As the hand progresses, the first person who can “Lay Down” 2 sets of 3 can do so and get those cards out of their hand.
 They can also play any additional sets of three (3) or more cards, OR a suited run of three (3) or more cards.
 Example King, Queen, Jack of Hearts.